-- "The data subject shall have the right to withdraw his or her consent at any time.
+- "The data subject has the right to withdraw consent at any time.
 The revocation of consent shall not affect the lawfulness of the processing carried out on the basis of the consent until the revocation.
-The data subject shall be informed thereof before giving consent.
+The data subject shall be informed of this before giving consent.
 The withdrawal of consent shall be as simple as giving consent."

 Thus, consent must always be informed, transparent, verifiable, voluntary and revocable.

 In addition, there is a so-called recital 32 to GDPR .
 The examples mentioned therein are intended to facilitate the design of consent for business practice.
 However, self-developed solutions - as well as the associated WordPress Plugins - should regularly be legally reviewed for their admissibility, for example by a suitable law firm.